 Book Holiday Teas at The Jefferson Hotel in Early Fall

-The Jefferson Hotel, located at 101 West Franklin Street in Richmond, Virginia, is a member of Preferred Hotels and is a five-star property.
+, located at 101 West Franklin Street in Richmond, Virginia, is a member of Preferred Hotels and is a five-star property.
 It is one of 45 hotels in North America to hold both the Forbes Five Star and AAA Five Diamond awards for 2013.Special Holiday packages begin at $245.
-Look for more on the Jefferson Hotel on the HinesSight Blog later this month.
+Look for more on the Jefferson Hotel on the HinesSight Blog

 Disclosure: I was a media guest of the Jefferson Hotel and stayed at the hotel with a special negotiated rate.
 Afternoon tea was part of my package and was included in my media rate at no additional charge.
 As always, opinions are my own, and your experiences may vary.